ccallawa/alyvix_server_doc/index.rst

 In addition to the terminology used with Alyvix Editor and Robot, Alyvix Server adds the following concepts:

-* **Session:**  A two-way connection between Alyvix Server and a target machine or server that allows Alyvix Server to run test cases and gather metrics from that target machine
+* **Session:**  A two-way connection between Alyvix Server and a target Windows session that allows Alyvix Server to run test cases and gather metrics from that target session
-* **Scheduling:**  A process that ensures that multiple Alyvix test cases are run at set intervals on the proper machines/sessions
+* **Scheduling:**  A process that ensures that multiple Alyvix test cases are run at set intervals on the proper sessions
 * **Alias:**  A unique identifier that combines a specific test case with a specific set of arguments, allowing you to distinguish between multiple versions of a single test case across sessions